Eric Wilson (bassist): 1996–2009: Post-Sublime bands

+Wilson, along with RAS-1 of Long Beach Dub Allstars, formed Long Beach Shortbus in 2002.
+The band split up in October 2007 after producing two albums.
+Wilson later joined the band Stonewing.
+He also played in an Iggy Pop cover band called the Stymies.
+While gigging with the Stymies at a house party, Wilson first began to perform Sublime songs with Rome Ramirez.

-Sublime with Rome
+2009–2024: Sublime with Rome and Spray Allen

 It was announced in early 2009 that Wilson would be reuniting with Sublime at Cantina Los Tres Hombres in Sparks, Nevada, on February 28 with Bud Gaugh and new frontman and guitarist Rome Ramirez, in place of Bradley Nowell.
 Following positive response, the band decided to reunite properly in August 2009 for a possible tour and new album.
 However, not long after the October 2009 performance at Cypress Hill's Smokeout Festival, a Los Angeles judge banned the new lineup from using the Sublime name and the band was forced to change the name.
 The new lineup of Eric Wilson, Bud Gaugh and Rome Ramirez performed together as Sublime with Rome.
 Their debut album, Yours Truly was released on July 12, 2011.
 In December 2011, Gaugh left Sublime with Rome, reportedly to spend more time with his family.
-He was replaced by Josh Freese and the band has continued to tour.
+He was replaced by Josh Freese and the band continued to tour.
+Wilson would contribute to the albums Sirens (2015), Blessings (2019), and Sublime with Rome (2024).

-Spray Allen

-In the summer of 2019, after performing in the reggae-rock genre for over three decades, Wilson formed a new 4-piece rock band called of Spray Allen.
+In the summer of 2019, Wilson formed a 4-piece rock band called Spray Allen.
+Wilson took influence from psychedelic rock bands such as Pink Floyd and Led Zeppelin, along with Jim Morrison's vocal style.
 They released their debut single and music video for the song, "Stay Clean" in May 2021.
 The single was produced by Paul Leary of the Butthole Surfers, along with Stu Brooks from Dub Trio and Gabrial McNair from No Doubt.

-This is a rock-outlet for Wilson taking influences from psychedelic rock from Pink Floyd and Led Zeppelin with Jim Morrison's style vocals into a modern-day sound, they call "new psychedelic", a blend of old and new coming from the 70s, 80s and 90s.
-Spray Allen consists of Daniel Lonner on vocals, Eric Sherman on guitar, Wade Youman (Unwritten Law) on Drums, and Wilson himself on bass.
+Spray Allen consisted of Daniel Lonner on vocals, Eric Sherman on guitar, Lyle Riddle on Drums, and Wilson on bass.

+On February 26, 2024, Wilson announced via Instagram that he was no longer performing with Sublime with Rome and would only be performing with Sublime, which would continue with Jakob Nowell on lead vocals.

+2023–present: Sublime reunion

+In December 2023, Wilson and Gaugh reunited to perform with Jakob Nowell as Sublime during a benefit show for Bad Brains vocalist H.R. at the Teragram Ballroom in Los Angeles.
+They toured at Coachella and additional music festivals the following year.

 Personal life

+Wilson was born in 1970.
+Wilson's father, Billy, was a big band jazz drummer.
+He performed in groups such as the Shanghai Philharmonic Orchestra and joined the United States Coast Guard Band after World War II.
+Billy Wilson was a large influence on Eric Wilson's sound.

 On April 2, 2019, Wilson broke his arm and four ribs in an ATV accident on his avocado ranch in California.
 Days after, he was reported to be in stable condition at a San Diego hospital.